Business Loop Interstate 80

 Originally what is now Business Loop I-80 was signed and designated as Interstate 80.
 Around 1964, Interstate 80 made its first appearance in Sacramento, following the old joint section of U.S. 40 and U.S. 99E and a section of U.S. 99E across the American River into downtown.
 The Interstate 880 bypass around Sacramento is planned but unbuilt.
-A year or two later, a plan to bypass the existing Interstate 80 with a new alignment was put forward by what is now called Caltrans.
+A year or two later, a plan to bypass the existing Interstate 80 with a new, 5.1-mile alignment parallel to the existing freeway was put forward by what is now called Caltrans.
 The new alignment was to start in the median of Interstate 880 from the 80/880 junction in northeast Sacramento in a dual freeway design.
 It would then separate onto an alignment parallel to the Southern Pacific Railroad mainline all the way to where it would rejoin the old Interstate 80 alignment just south of the American River.
 From here south into downtown another dual freeway design will be used.
-The bypass was needed because the existing Interstate 80 alignment doesn't meet Interstate standards.
+The bypass was needed because the existing Interstate 80 alignment doesn't meet Interstate standards, and many of these poor standards are still evident today on the Business Loop I-80 segment northeast of the American River crossing.

 The "FAU 6380" designation was used for the old alignment while the new alignment was still on the books during the 1960s and 1970s.
 It is doubtful that FAU 6380 was ever planned to become Interstate 380, since Interstate 380 in San Francisco came into use sometime in the 1970s so it could not have been named that.
 In addition, the old alignment did not meet Interstate standards.
-It is unclear what the bypassed old alignment would have been called.
+It is unclear what the bypassed old alignment would have been called or if it would have been kept as a state highway.

-In 1969, construction was well underway on Interstate 880.
-The dual freeway design on Interstate 880 is part of this construction.
+In 1969, construction was well underway on Interstate 880, the northern bypass of Sacramento.
+The dual freeway design on Interstate 880 was part of its construction.
 By 1972, the Interstate 880 bypass was completed.
-The portion of the new Interstate 80 alignment within the Interstate 880 median is completed but not opened to traffic.
-It ends at a long bridge going nowhere just past where it leaves Interstate 880.
-Numerous problems hinder completion of the new alignment.
+The portion of the new Interstate 80 alignment within the Interstate 880 median was completed but not opened to traffic.
+It ended at a long bridge going nowhere just past where it leaves Interstate 880.
+Numerous problems hindered completion of the new alignment.

-During the 1970s, Northern California Interstate construction and planning proceeding, albeit with many proverbial bumps in the road.
+During the 1970s, Northern California Interstate construction and planning proceeded, albeit with many changes along the way.
 By the late 1970s, there were seven Interstate x80 numbers in use and one available.
 Here is a brief summary:

 - California 180 was an original legislative route that ran east-west through Fresno.
 Since Caltrans does not allow duplicate numbers, an Interstate 180 routing is not available.
-Interstate 180 would be used temporarily in the early 1980s, but never signed.
+Interstate 180 was planned in the early 1980s for the Richmond-San Rafael Bridge, but never signed and later became part of an extended Interstate 580.

 - Interstate 280 ran from U.S. 101 in San Jose north to Third Street just south of downtown San Francisco with a planned connection to Interstate 80 and the SF Bay Bridge.

-- Interstate 380 ran from U.S. 101 near the SF International Airport to Interstate 280 in San Bruno, with a planned connection to California 1 in Pacifica.
+- Interstate 380 ran from U.S. 101 near the San Francisco International Airport to Interstate 280 in San Bruno, with a planned connection to California 1 in Pacifica.

 - Interstate 680 ran from Interstate 80 south to San Jose through the East Bay.

-- Interstate 880 was the Sacramento Bypass that now carries Interstate 80.
+- Interstate 880 was the Sacramento Bypass that now carries Interstate 80 (until 1982); the designation was later transferred to the California 17 corridor between San Jose and Oakland.

 For more background on these California Interstates, check out Daniel Faigin's Chargeable and Non-Chargeable Interstate Highways page.
 It explains the difference between chargeable and non-chargeable Interstate highways and lists which highways were approved as Interstates and which highways were denied.
 This list shows that only 980 was available for use as an Interstate x80 number in 1979.

-It was at this time that the proposed new Interstate 80 alignment suffered its biggest blow of all.
-The Sacramento City Council, in a historic first, voted that year to delete the new Interstate 80 alignment and use the funding and right-of-way for a rail transit system.
+It was at this time that the proposed new Interstate 80 alignment was modified.
+The Sacramento City Council, in a historic first, voted that year to delete the new, 5.1-mile Interstate 80 alignment (between C Street and the Interstate 80/California 244 interchange) and use the funding and right-of-way for a rail transit system.
 Prior to 1979, no other city had ever done this.
 The right-of-way of Interstate 80 that had been partially built by 1979 is now used by Sacramento's light rail system.

 This realignment was from the northeast Interstate 80/880 junction to the then-Interstate 80 freeway just north of downtown Sacramento.
 From the northeast 80/880 Sacramento junction to this proposed realignment, the then-Interstate 80 freeway was signed as Interstate 80, but was not on the Interstate system.
 The realignment was, but it wasn't built (and wasn't going to be built).
 At this time, the then-Interstate 80 freeway through Sacramento also carried California State Legislative Route Number 80 on the state highway system.